OpenVPN/openvpn3-linux/README.md

 * openvpn3-service-logger

   This service will listen for log events happening from all the various backend services.
-Currently log data is only sent to stdout.
+Supports writing to the console (stdout), files or redirect to syslog.
+This is also automatically started when needed, if it isn't already running.

 To interact with these services, there are two tools provided: